Crete to Kythera

-Travelling from Crete to Kythera ~ Κυθηρα, a small island off the southern Peloponnese in Greece, just 30km long and 18kms wide.
+Travelling from Crete to Kythera ~ Κυθηρα, a small island off the southern Peloponnese in Greece, just 30 km long and 18 km wide.

 The island sits opposite the port of Neapolis and between the mainland and the larger island of Crete in the south.
 Between Kythera and Crete is the tiny island of AntiKythera.

-The ferry port is at Diakofti (above), on the south-east coast, and the leisure port for yachts is at Agia Pelagia in the east.
+The ferry port is at Diakofti, on the south-east coast, and the leisure port for yachts is at Agia Pelagia in the east.
 The capital of the island is Chora Χωρα (below), in the south of the island, while the largest town is Potamos in the central north.

-The island has over 60 towns and villages with a total population of 3500, however Kythierans have migrated all over the world and have a large diaspora.
+The island has over 60 towns and villages with a total population of about 4,000 permanent residents, however Kythierans have migrated all over the world and have a large diaspora.
 In Australia alone are 60,000 Kythierans and those of Kythieran descent.

-Kapsali (left) is a small coastal village located in the south of the island, its picturesque bays and beaches beckoning travellers.
+Kapsali (above) is a small coastal village located in the south of the island, its picturesque bays and beaches beckoning travellers.

-The island has steep and rocky cliffs and is sometimes isolated in winter due to bad weather conditions, there is a small airport.
+The island has steep, rocky cliffs and is sometimes isolated in winter due to bad weather conditions, there is a small airport.
 The rocky coves provide many beautiful beaches, some of which are inaccessible by land and remain untouched.

 Inland a diverse geography includes rocky gorges and lush forests with waterfalls.
 Tourism and agriculture are the main occupations on the island.